 Every year or so, a brand new fitness craze seems to sweep our country—CrossFit, PX90, SoulCycle—quickly picking up devoted fans and, unfortunately, leading to many foot injuries as new exercise devotees jump in to these intense workouts feet first, so to speak.

 One of the latest workout trends that I’ve been noticing is barre-based, ballet inspired workouts like Xtend Barre.
 While these kinds of exercise programs tighten up your core and tone your muscles, if done wrong, they can lead to major foot injuries (I mean, have you looked at a ballerina’s feet recently?
 Google it; it ain’t pretty.)

-As a Houston podiatrist, I see lots of sports and workout injuries in my office and, to be honest, I’d like to see a lot less.
+As a Houston podiatrist, I see lots of sports and workout injuries in my office.
+I would love my patients to workout without injury.
 With that goal in mind, I’d like to share some stay-safe tips for barre enthusiasts, courtesy of Zayna Gold Elefteriadis, the founder of Boston Body Barre:

 Stay low to avoid foot pain: Any barre workout involves lots of heel lifts, or relevés, but, as Zayna explains, “For many adults, holding a high relevé can cause foot pain.
 So instead, I recommend going into a ‘hover’ relevé, which is lower.
 You still get the same benefits, but your weight stays in the ball of the foot, which causes less strain.”

 DON’T go barefoot: Though most barre instructors suggest doing class barefoot, you should consider wearing supportive sneakers or dance shoes, especially if you’re noticing foot pain.
 Even Zayna says, “I often wear them,” because years of barefoot workouts left her with terrible joint deterioration that forced her to undergo foot surgery.